🇸🇪 Sweden · Finansinspektionen · Virtual Currency Provider / MiCA CASP

 Incorporate Swedish AB and Inject Adequate Capital

 Register a Swedish Aktiebolag (AB) with the Swedish Companies Registration Office (Bolagsverket).
-Minimum share capital is SEK 25,000 (approximately EUR 2,200), but capitalize adequately per MiCA requirements (EUR 50,000–150,000 depending on activities).
+Minimum share capital is SEK 25,000 (approximately EUR 2,200), but capitalise adequately per MiCA requirements (EUR 50,000–150,000 depending on activities).
 Obtain a Swedish organization number (organisationsnummer) and establish a physical registered office in Sweden.

 1–2 weeks